inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 #### simplicity
 * Scripting languages are easier to learn and to understand than high level programming languages like C++.
 * Writing scripts requires less technical knowledge about software engineering.
-* Important functions, events and variables are already put together for you by game engine developers in a so called _framework_.
-Those are the puzzle pieces you can put together to create your game.

 #### productivity
 * You don't have to recompile your code into a new binary every time you've made a change.
 * You can test your scripts in realtime because you don't have to restart your runtime enviroment.
+* Important functions, events and variables are already put together for you by game engine developers in a so called **framework**.
+Those are the puzzle pieces you can put together to create your game.
+* Since everything you need is in the **framework** you don't have to worry about [dependency management](https://en.wikipedia.org/wiki/Package_manager).

 #### speed
 * Modern interpreters feature high speed script execution which is close to compiled code.